tillitis/tillitis-key1/doc/system_description/system_description.md

 - UDS - Unique Device Secret.
 Provisioned and stored during device manufacturing.
 Never to be replaced during the life time of a given device.
 Used to derive application secrets.
 Must never leave the device.
-Mullvad must NOT store a copy of the UDS.
+Tillitis must NOT store a copy of the UDS.

 - UDI - Unique Device ID.
 Provisioned and stored during device manufacturing.
 Never to be replaced or altered during the life